Read our Co-CEO’s take on compensation trends — featured in WSJ.

 Table of Contents

-Running an incentive compensation program is no small task — when there's money on the line, everything needs to be perfect!
+To manage a sales compensation plan is to run into a series of challenges.
 From dealing with time constraints to minimizing errors and reducing cross-functional friction, organizations must ensure they get every detail right.
-After all, we're talking about sales reps' hard-earned cash!

-The sensitive and critical nature of calculating employee commissions accurately (and quickly) led to the CaptivateIQ platform.
 Our founders recognized early on that “everybody wins” if we could help more businesses manage this complex problem with greater ease, automation, and intelligence.

 • Sales reps would have greater trust that they are accurately rewarded for their efforts.